By Eric M. Johnson and Ilona Wissenbach

-"We are currently facing some problems on the supply chain.
-We will not lose a single truck but some (trucks) might be invoiced in Q3," Jochen Goetz said.
+"We are currently facing some problems on the supply chain, we will not lose a single truck but some (trucks) might be invoiced in Q3."

 A new efficiency programme will not be needed, Goetz said, adding the truckmaker would focus on executing its previous savings plan and aim to lower costs by 1.4 billion euros as planned by 2019.

-(Reporting by Ilona Wissenbach in Frankfurt and Eric M. Johnson in Portland, Oregon; additional reporting by Ilona Wissenbach in Frankfurt; writing by Andreas Cremer; editing by Mark Potter and Lisa Shumaker)
+(Reporting by Ilona Wissenbach; additional reporting by Ilona Wissenbach in Frankfurt; writing by Andreas Cremer; editing by David Evans and Mark Potter)